Skip to content

 In today’s candidate-led market more and more organisations are starting to realise they need external support and are even willing to talk to their competitors about what they are doing.
 These organisations understand that when they come together and are willing and able to co-operate between themselves, and with other suppliers, they can often find ways to unlock significant new sources of value that are of benefit to all.

-Although this approach does require a paradigm shift from the way organisations have traditionally managed their recruitment strategies, closer relationships between suppliers and client organisations, in the shared pursuit of new value, encourages collaborative innovation which in turn can help organisations become more resilient in today’s continually evolving talent space.
+Although this approach does require a paradigm shift from the way organisations have traditionally managed their recruitment strategies, closer relationships between suppliers and client organisations and the shared pursuit of new value, encourages collaborative innovation which in turn can help organisations become more resilient in today’s continually evolving talent space.

 Quick Tips

-5. Partner with a supplier who can solve the actual problems or even better, proactively understand issues you’re currently facing before they become a problem
+5. Partner with a supplier who can solve the actual problems or even better and proactively understand issues you’re currently facing before they become a problem.